Cog-Creators/Red-Dashboard/docs/third_parties.rst

 ..
-Third parties
+Third Parties

 .. role:: python(code)
     :language: python

 =============
-Third parties
+Third Parties
 =============

 This guide will cover how Red-Dashboard works with third parties and how cog creators can add their own pages to the web dashboard.